icustoms_logo.svg

 What is EIDR?

 The whole fiscal and statistical data may need to be included in a subsequent declaration.
 You must inform HMRC that you have declared your items to a customs procedure using EIDR customs.
-To accomplish this, send an email to a specified email address with a little amount of import data.
+To accomplish this, send an email to a specified email address with a small amount of import data.

 The commodities can then be taken into HMRC’s possession if necessary.

-EIDR traders are eligible for a waiver from supplying this information if they have an AEO authorization.
-EIDR can be utilised for export, re-export, temporary admission, inward processing, outward processing, storage (customs warehousing), and specific purposes.
+EIDR traders are eligible for a waiver from supplying this information if they have an AEO authorisation.
+EIDR can be used for export, re-export, temporary admission, inward processing, outward processing, storage (customs warehousing), and specific purposes.

 • You must have a compliance record with revenue